Skip to main content

 Maintenance3-year renewal60 PDUs/3 years

 Project+ is ideal for those without extensive experience who want to validate project management fundamentals.
+Many professionals use it as a foundation before pursuing the PMP once they accumulate the required project leadership experience.

 Career Impact